LIMITED ENGAGEMENT AT ONTARIO SCIENCE CENTRE

 Have you ever wondered about the science behind rock ‘n’ roll?
 How has technology shaped this multi-billion dollar industry?
 How can performers bring hundreds of thousands of screaming fans to their feet?
 What physiological effects does rock have on our brain and body?

-The Science of Rock ‘n’ Roll is a new traveling exhibition which opens at the Michigan Science Center on June 20, 2013.
-It provides a fresh look at the history of rock from the perspective of science and technology.
+The Science of Rock ‘n’ Roll is a new traveling exhibition that provides a fresh look at the history of rock from the perspective of science and technology.
 See how music has shaped the tools of rock–and how those tools have changed the music.
 Experience science in the key of rock!

 Prices include general museum admission.

 Participation in Backstage Pass requires an additional fee.

 We have a number of guides available for download to help The Science of Rock ‘n’ Roll Exhibition be even more educational and enjoyable for your group.